 CPG marketers are making fast transitions into e-commerce this year, and they're spending on retail media in particular.
 By developing partnerships with retailers like Walmart and Kroger, they get closer to the point of purchase and target the right audience segments through their websites or apps.

 Although Grocery TV isn't a "traditional" form of retail media (online advertising), we do provide advertisers with in-store marketing at the point of purchase— which can complement their online campaigns for an even greater effect.

 Keeping up with your customer's behaviors and needs is going to be crucial as we continue treading unfamiliar territory during the pandemic.
 We suggest staying customer-focused and data-driven while also considering what trends will be permanent vs temporary.

 Thinking of adding a digital out-of-home campaign to your 2021 marketing mix?
-Feel free to reach out!
+Feel free to skim our media kit and reach out!
 We'd be happy to talk to you about our Grocery TV network.WHAT CAN WE DOOH FOR YOU?